geoSurge <> Google Cloud stakeholder record

 14 Jul 2025

-Google acknowledges the deal would need senior approval.
+Google acknowledges the relationship would need senior approval.

-Mike explains that a two-year free compute structure is unlikely, that only a small number of startups would receive this kind of long-term deal, and that VP-level approval may be required.
+Mike explains that a non-standard partnership path would be difficult, that only a small number of startups would receive this kind of attention, and that senior approval may be required.

 Stakeholder impact

-The conversation shifts from strategic intent to internal approval complexity. geoSurge attempts to make the structure workable by discussing rolling credit batches, calibration, open caps, and long-term commitment.
+The conversation shifts from strategic intent to internal approval complexity. geoSurge attempts to make the structure workable, but the process remains dependent on Google's internal alignment.

 Jul / Aug 2025